Horse64/core.horse64.org/docs/Modules, Packages, Imports.md

 --------------------------

-A **package** is Horse64's name for a more-or-less complete project, e.g. a project folder holding your piece of software or library would be a package.
+A **package** is Horse64's name for a more-or-less complete project, e.g. a project directory holding your piece of software or library would be a package.
 (Or as another example, `core.horse64.org` is the package holding all the standard library functionality, with things like I/O and math basics likely needed by most programs.)

-A **module** is Horse64's name for what you organize in either a single code file, or whatever is then grouped in a folder.
+A **module** is Horse64's name for what you organize in either a single code file, or whatever is then grouped in a directory.
 For example, the `math` module in `core.horse64.org` is implemented in a respective `math.h64` file.
 The `compiler.main` module sits in a `compiler/main.h64` file, and it's a **submodule** of the `compiler` module.